tnguruve/InstagramClone2/README.md

 <img src='Instagram3.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-## Notes
+## Describe any challenges encountered while building the app.

-Describe any challenges encountered while building the app.
+My emulator was not taking pictures and i had to delete it and use a new one.

 ## Open-source libraries used